"The Wake of the Wind & Tidewater"

 With a commitment to craft by loving hands and ancient skills, the artist

-slow thinking by the old artist.
-Yet work was at hand and it was full time
+some slow thinking by the old artist.
+Yet work was at hand and it was

-search by those sworn to the quest and extending an invitation to a
+honest search by those sworn to the quest and extending an invitation

-down-to-earth modestly sophisticated clientele who know and seek handcraft
+to a down-to-earth modestly sophisticated clientele who know and seek

 Speaking of primitive forms, this was the artist's condition when stranded

-a website.
-Nevertheless, retaining pre-eminence in his own genre it was at
+build a website.
+Nevertheless, retaining pre-eminence in his own genre

-this juncture he would assemble a crew of indigenous on-line professionals
+it was at this juncture he would assemble a crew of indigenous on-line

 When asked to convey his theme, ideals, goals, and policy, it seemed